 This course explores the organ systems which predominate in the activity of sleep.
-The course focuses on the structure and function of the brain, systemic nervous, endocrine, cardiovascular and respiratory systems as they relate to sleep.
-Normal waking and sleeping physiology of these organ systems will be covered.
+The course focuses on the structure and function of the brain, systemic nervous, endocrine, cardiovascular and respiratory systems.
+This will not fulfill BIO 220 and BIO 221 course requirements.